 Highlight Rows in Excel (Table of Contents)

-Highlighting every other row in excel is done by the use of Conditional Formatting.
-This improves the readability for a user and also helps in distinguishing the different rows from other data values.
+Highlighting every other row in Excel is done using Conditional Formatting.
+This improves a user’s readability and helps distinguish the different rows from other data values.
 Select a new rule from the Conditional Formatting list, which is under the Home menu tab, and there we can use the MOD function along with ROW to reach every second row.
-And then choose the color by which we want to highlight every other row in which we get the applied rule.
+And then, choose the color by which we want to highlight every other row in which we get the applied rule.

 How to Highlight Every Other Row in Excel?